timfong888/orchestrate-ruby/README.md

 orchestrate-api
 ===============

-Ruby gem to provide an interface for the Orchestrate.io DBaaS API.
+Ruby gem to provide an interface for the Orchestrate.io REST API.